PhotoPay/photopay-ios/README.md

 Clone this git repository:

-- If you wish to clone version v1.4.0 or above, you need to install [Git Large File Storage](https://git-lfs.github.com) by running these comamnds:
+- Since the libraries are stored on [Git Large File Storage](https://git-lfs.github.com), you need to install git-lfs by running these commands:
 ```shell
 brew install git-lfs
 git lfs install